-HGSE students2 who decide to discontinue their degree or non-degree program must file an official Withdrawal Notification.
-This form is available online from the Office of the Registrar website.
-For the determination of tuition and financial aid refunds, the official date of withdrawal is the date on which the Withdrawal Notification Form is filed, unless one of the following conditions applies:
+For the determination of tuition and financial aid refunds, the official date of withdrawal is the date on which the Withdrawal Form is filed, unless one of the following conditions applies:

-- 1. If the date on which the student signs the Withdrawal Notification Form is earlier than the date on which the form is received, then the earlier date will be the official date of withdrawal, as long as it is reasonably close in time to the date the form is submitted. - 2.
-If the student notifies (by fax, email, or phone) a staff member of the Office of the Registrar, Office of Student Affairs, Financial Aid Office, Degree Programs Office, or advisor that they are withdrawing before submitting the Withdrawal Notification, then the official withdrawal date is the date on which the student first notified such person, not the date on which the Withdrawal Notification is received. - 3.
+- 1. If the date on which the student signs the Withdrawal Form is earlier than the date on which the form is received, then the earlier date will be the official date of withdrawal, as long as it is reasonably close in time to the date the form is submitted. - 2.
+If the student notifies (email, or phone) a staff member of the Office of the Registrar, Office of Student Affairs, Financial Aid Office, Degree Programs Office, or advisor that they are withdrawing before submitting the Withdrawal Form, then the official withdrawal date is the date on which the student first notified such person, not the date on which the Withdrawal Form is received. - 3.
 If the student officially withdraws during a scheduled break that is at least five days long, the last day of scheduled classes before the break will be considered the withdrawal date.